Zaiyong/personal-page/src/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I'm a Data Scientist based in Hamburg, Germany. specializing in building (and occasionally designing) exceptional, high-quality websites and applications.
+I'm a Data Scientist based in Hamburg, Germany specializing in digital transformation and predictive maintenance.